tenstorrent/tt-metal/INSTALLING.md

 ```
 ---

 ### Step 4.
-Build from source and start using TT-NN and TT-Metalium!
+Install and start using TT-NN and TT-Metalium!

+> [!NOTE]
+>
+> You may choose to install from either source or a Python wheel.
+>
+> However, no matter your method, in order to use our pre-built models or to
+> follow along with the documentation and tutorials to get started, you will
+> still need the source code.
+>
+> If you do not want to use the models or follow the tutorials and want to
+> immediately start using the API, you may install just the wheel.

 1. Install git and git-lfs